 The purpose of the JMCE Faculty Grant Competition is to develop and strengthen faculty expertise on Europe and the states and societies of the European Union.
 Eligible professional activities include research or collaboration with a colleague, on-site field work or data acquisition, and archival research.

 Grants in the range of $2,500 – $4,500 will be awarded competitively each year with a fixed application deadline (see below).
 Applications are evaluated by a committee made up of ESC staff and affiliated faculty members.
 The committee will be instructed to consider, among other criteria, how the proposal contributes to the ESC's mission and how the faculty member's work contributes to our understanding of contemporary Europe and its antecedents.

-Applicants will be asked to show efforts to secure matching funds from their department or school and use of funds must be coordinated with the Center to ensure that the award funds are disbursed by August 15.
+Applicants will be expected to coordinate with the Center to ensure that the award funds are disbursed by August 15.
 Unused funds cannot be carried over to a subsequent year.

 These grants are partly funded though the Jean Monnet Center of Excellence from the European Union.
 In accordance with the EU's policies, beneficiaries of the grant should acknowledge the assistance of the EU with the following formulation: "This <publication/article> has been produced with the assistance of the European Union.
 The contents of this work are the sole responsibility of the author and can in no way be taken to reflect the views of the European Union."

-Please submit completed application and supporting materials electronically to Iris Matijevic, Activites, Events, and Partnerships Coordinator at email@example.com.
+For information about the Submittable application process, please contact Iris Matijevic, Activites, Events, and Partnerships Coordinator at email@example.com.

 Please review the Post Award guidelines prior to applying.